core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Since one-to-many communication such as multicast usually involves unreliable transports, the simplification of the Replay Window to a size of 1 suggested in {{Section 7.4 of RFC8613}} is not viable with Group OSCORE, unless exchanges in the group rely only on unicast messages.

-A server may not be synchronized with a the client's Sender Sequence Number, or a Replay Window may be initialized as not valid, see {{ssec-loss-mutable-context}} for causes and measures to take in such situations.
-The server can either retrieve a new security context or synchronize sequence numbers before resuming to accept incoming messages from other group members.
+A server may not be synchronized with a the client's Sender Sequence Number, or a Replay Window may be initialized as invalid, see {{ssec-loss-mutable-context}}.
+The server can either retrieve a new security context or synchronize the sequence numbers before resuming to accept incoming messages from other group members.

 ## Message Ordering {#ssec-seccons-ordering}

 Assuming the other endpoint is honest, Group OSCORE provides relative ordering of received messages.
-For a given Security Context, the received Partial IV allows the recipient endpoint to determine the order in which requests or responses were sent by the other endpoint.
+For a given Security Context, the received Partial IV allows the recipient endpoint to determine the order in which requests or notifications were sent by the other endpoint.

-In case the Partial IV is omitted, this indicates that the notification was the first in that series of observations.
+In case the Partial IV is omitted in a notification, this indicates that the observation was the oldest, see {{Section 7.4.1 or RFC8613}}.
 For ordinary responses, the client only knows that a received response is not older than the corresponding request.

 ## Message Freshness {#ssec-seccons-freshness}